annaradli/tif-ldopa-spatial/README.md

 Downloaded new spaceranger v1.3.1  from 10x Genomics webiste.
 Uploaded fastq.gz files to the server.
 New project - "tif-ldopa". <br />

 ### 2022-01-28
 Checked md5sums of spaceranger, refernce genome assembly (from the risperidone project), and fastq.gz files.
 All correct.
 Prepended new spaceranger Ran `spaceranger sitecheck` and `spaceranger testrun` successfully.
-Ran analysis on first of the samples from 16:52 - ...
-19:07 still not finished.- <br />
+Ran analysis on first of the samples from 16:52 - .21:02.- <br />

 Renamed the fastq files in the following (Illumina) [convention](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/NamingConvention_FASTQ-files-swBS.htm): <br />